Matriki beach huts aitutaki cook islands vacation spot

 Aitutaki fishing report

-Welcome to Aitutaki fishing, cook islands fishing and spear fishing, where endless fun and good treats abound.
+Welcome to Aitutaki fishing, Cook Islands fishing and spear fishing, where endless fun and good treats abound.
 Aitutaki fishing offers something for all anglers, and all experience levels.

 Matriki's 7 meter long boat is equipped for Aitutaki fishing for tuna, mahi mahi, wahoo

-Note: If you are prone to see sickness it is your responsibility to provide medication or what have you, if we are requested to return early due to sea sickness the guests is still liable for all costs.
+Note: If you are prone to see sickness it is your responsibility to provide medication or what have you, if we are requested to return early due to sea sickness the guest is still liable for all costs.

 Matriki sea adventures has several options for Aitutaki fishing and spear fishing Aitutaki.